Christiansborg Palace: Royal Reception Rooms

 The Royal Reception Rooms at Christiansborg Palace are located on the ground floor and first floor in the northern half of the palace.
 The Rooms are used for official functions of the monarch such as banquets, state dinners, the New Year's levée, diplomatic accreditations, audiences and meetings of the council of state.

 The Reception Rooms are richly adorned with furniture and works of art rescued from the two earlier palaces, as well as decorations by some of the best Danish artists, such as Nikolaj Abraham Abildgaard, Christoffer Wilhelm Eckersberg, Laurits Tuxen, Joakim Skovgaard and Bjørn Nørgaard.

 To reach the Royal Reception Rooms one goes through the Queen's Gate (Dronningeporten), and through the Hall of the Halberdiers (Drabantsalen) to the King's Stairway (Kongetrappen).
 At the foot of the stairs are the Audience Chamber (Audiensgemakket) and the State Council Room (Statsrådssalen).
-The Queen holds an audience every other Monday and attends Council with the government as required – usually on Wednesdays.
-The Queen in Council signs new Acts after their adoption in Parliament.
+The King holds an audience every other Monday and attends Council with the government as required – usually on Wednesdays.
+The King in Council signs new Acts after their adoption in Parliament.
 The Audience Chamber and the State Council Room are the only Royal Reception Rooms that are closed to the public.

 The King's Stairway gives access to the Tower Hall (Tårnsalen).
 The Tower Hall displays a series of tapestries with motifs from Danish folk songs, woven after cartoons painted by Joakim Skovgaard.

-Facing the Palace Square is the oval Throne Room (Tronsalen) where foreign ambassadors present their credentials to Queen Margrethe II.
-The Throne Room gives access to the balcony where the Danish monarchs are proclaimed.
+Facing the Palace Square is the oval Throne Room (Tronsalen) where foreign ambassadors present their credentials to King Frederik X. The Throne Room gives access to the balcony where the Danish monarchs are proclaimed.
 The Throne Room is decorated with a large ceiling painting by Kræsten Iversen, depicting how the Danish flag, Dannebrog, fell from the sky in Estonia in 1219.

 The Royal Reception Rooms also include the Fredensborg Hall (Fredensborgsalen), with Laurits Tuxen's painting of King Christian IX and his whole family together at Fredensborg Palace, and parts of the Queen's Library.

 The Great Hall is the largest and most spectacular of the Royal Reception Rooms.
 The Hall is 40 metres long with a ceiling height of 10 metres, and a gallery runs all the way around the room.
 The Hall seats 400 guests and is used for banquets, state dinners and receptions.

 The Great Hall was renovated on the occasion of Queen Margrethe II's 60th birthday when artist Bjørn Nørgaard's 17 tapestries recounting the history of Denmark were hung on the walls.
 The tapestries were a gift from the Danish business community on the occasion of Queen Margrethe II's 50th birthday.

 The Alexander Hall (Alexandersalen) is named for Bertel Thorvaldsen's marble frieze "Alexander the Great Enters Babylon".
 The frieze was made for the second Christiansborg Palace, and parts of it survived the fire.
 It was later restored and mounted in this room.
 The Hall is used for smaller receptions and official dinners, often in connection with state visits.